Reference-Based 3D-Aware Image Editing with Triplanes: Method

-To bring the image details back, we employ $\textbf{T}_\text{imp}$ at the transition regions, as depicted in~\cref{eqn:final_fusion}.
-For example, when we transfer the mouth from a reference image to our source image, we aim for the triplane features outside the mouth to originate from the source $\textbf{T}_\text{src}$, the mouth features from the reference, $\textbf{T}_\text{ref}$, and features across the boundaries from $\textbf{T}_\text{imp}$.
+Note that image details are compromised at this stage, as we solely depend on the low-rate $\mathcal{W}^+$ space.
+To bring the details back, we only employ $\textbf{T}_\text{imp}$ at the transition regions, as depicted in~\cref{eqn:final_fusion}.
+For instance, when we transfer the mouth from reference to source, we aim for the triplane features outside the mouth to originate from $\textbf{T}_\text{src}$, the mouth features from $\textbf{T}_\text{ref}$, and features near mouth from $\textbf{T}_\text{imp}$.

 Here, $\mathcal{E}$ denotes morphological erosion.
-We also apply Gaussian blurring with parameters $(\mu, \sigma)$ onto the masks to avoid sharp edges and tune the kernel sizes for $\mathcal{E}$'s alongside with $(\mu, \sigma)$.
-The hyperparameters are provided in the Supplementary.
-This step is not illustrated in~\cref{fig:fusion} for brevity.
+We also apply Gaussian blurring with parameters $(\mu, \sigma)$ onto the masks to avoid sharp edges.
+This step is not illustrated in~\cref{fig:fusion} for brevity, but $(\mu, \sigma)$ are provided in the Supplementary.

 Finally, $\textbf{T}_\text{f}$ is rendered from any desired pose $\pi_R$, and the final image is obtained, as illustrated in~\cref{eqn:final_rendering}.